anisaegal/github-final-project/README.md

-# my-final-project-git-github
+# Simple Interest Calculator

-Final project for Git and GitHub course
+A Bash script project built for the Git and GitHub course.
+Author: Anisa Egal